Search posts:

-Methylene Blue for Dementia: A Protocol That Stops Alzheimer's in Its Tracks...
+Methylene Blue for Dementia: A Protocol That Stops Alzheimer's and Parkinson's Disease in Its Tracks...

-As I worked to research Lewy Body Dementia for my uncle I learned that scientists could see the connection between LBD and Parkinson’s.
+As I worked to research Lewy Body Dementia / LBD for my uncle I learned that scientists can see the connection between LBD and Parkinson’s.
+The scientists who have worked to understand Lewy Body Dementia know that a connection exists even though mainstream conventional medicine doctors are totally left out of this loop.
 Lewy Body Dementia appears, in fact, to be a manifestation of Parkinson’s Disease wherein the first symptoms are not trembling, but rather symptoms of dementia.
 As such, Parkinson’s Disease treatments may work to help treat Lewy Body Dementia patients.
 In terms of my uncle, this became really important when I started reading about Mucuna pruriens (also marketed as the natural, pure version of L-Dopa) which has been used by integrative medicine doctors for quite some time to treat their symptoms.
 I talk about how to use Mucuna pruriens for Parkinson’s Disease and Lewy Body Dementia in another article, so I won’t go into a lot of depth on that here.
 What I will say though, is that my uncle experienced some amazing progress when he started taking the Mucuna.
 His thoughts got clearer and his gait got straighter.
 The people around him noticed that he was doing much better.

 Click here to buy Mucuna pruriens.